Would you rather wait for an illness to strike or take action(s) before it does?

 Sometimes, patients aren't comfortable with their doctors.
 Because of a lack of trust, or bond, they withhold sensitive information that can eventually preserve their health.
 With regular medical check-ups, a person can develop a healthy relationship with their doctor, allowing them to have open and transparent conversations that will improve their healthcare in the long run.

-5. It helps you keep track of your health.
+5. It helps you keep track of your health

 When you go for periodic medical check-ups, it helps you to be more conscious of your health.
 You're more likely to make informed decisions and monitor different aspects of your health.